hashicorp/terraform-provider-google/website/docs/r/compute_forwarding_rule.html.markdown

     should belong to.
 Only used for internal load balancing.
 If it is not provided, the default network is used.

+* `network_tier` - (Optional) The [networking tier][network-tier] used for configuring
+    this forwarding rule.
+This field can take the following values: PREMIUM or STANDARD.
+    If this field is not specified, it is assumed to be PREMIUM.

 * `port_range` - (Optional) A range e.g. "1024-2048" or a single port "1024"
     (defaults to all ports!).
 Only used for external load balancing.
   Some types of forwarding targets have constraints on the acceptable ports: